ljwagerfield/ljwagerfield.github.io/customer-discovery.md

     -   You define strategies (*lean canvases*) for how to break through.

-    -   Goal is to find the easiest route into the market.
+    -   Goal is to highlight the weakest part in the castle's defence: the easiest route to market.

 ## Step 2: Strategize